Rewarding your dog or puppy with the best treats for good behavior is a fun and effective way to train.

-Feeding a variety of dog treats during training, will help to keep your dog from getting bored.
+Feeding a variety of the best dog treats during training, will help to keep your dog from getting bored.
 It's also helpful to have some lower value treats (like kibble) along with some really valuable treats (like fresh meat) available so that you can reward so-so responses with the so-so treat and great responses with the great treats.

-The best dog training treats are irresistibly yummy, easy to break (or small: pea-sized), easy to carry (not greasy or crumbly) and healthy.
+The best dog training treats and puppy treats are irresistibly yummy, easy to break (or small: pea-sized), easy to carry (not greasy or crumbly) and healthy.
 For puppies and for dogs with sensitive stomachs it is best to stick to treats with simple ingredients that are easy to digest such as low fat meats (chicken, etc).

 Don't forget to feed your dog less of his or her regular food when you feed treats and check out our other tips on healthy treating.